 Of important note, Palo Alto is also a city of artists.
 Palo Alto has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palo Alto’s character.

 Palo Alto is an extremely ethnically-diverse city.
 The people who call Palo Alto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palo Alto residents report their race to be White, followed by Asian.
-Important ancestries of people in Palo Alto include German, Irish, Russian, and Italian.
+Important ancestries of people in Palo Alto include German, English, Irish, Italian, and European.

 The most common language spoken in Palo Alto is English.
 Other important languages spoken here include Chinese and Spanish.